njones338/2048-Game/README.md

 Game originally by Gabriele Cirulli

---NOT COMPLETE, WORK IN PROGRESS--
+--NOT COMPLETE, WORK IN PROGRESS, IT'S PRETTY LAME-O--